 On the Livy Gateway page, click Create Livy Gateway.

-On the Create Gateway page, enter a Name (for example, Livy-gateway) and click Create.
+On the Create Gateway page, enter a Name (for example, Livy-gateway) and click create.

-You can configure other parameters as needed.
+Adjust other parameters as needed.
 For more information, see Manage gateways.

 Create a token.